simoninireland/simplicial/doc/tutorial/filtrations.rst

 represent distance in some underlying geometry which is being used to define a progressively richer simplicial complex.
 (The :term:`Vietoris-Rips complex` is usually built like this.)
-Or one could forget the index set altogether and treat the filtration simply as a list of complexes.
+Or one could forget the index set altogether and treat the filtration simply as a list of complexes with inclusion.

-``simplicial``'s :class:`Filtration` class supports all these views, allowing a filtration to be built from existign complexes or by adding and deleting simplicies subject to some correctness checking.
+``simplicial``'s :class:`Filtration` class supports all these views, allowing a filtration to be built from existing complexes or by adding and deleting simplicies subject to some correctness checking.